attekei/practical-frontend-testing/README.md

 * It definitely does to some degree, but for us it has been a worthwhile tradeoff
 * You can write a script that wraps the test runner and initializes the backend before tests and tears it down afterwards

-## How to implement frontend tests
+## How to implement frontend tests in React/Redux app
 …for those dinosaurs who are still using those old-fashioned libs.

 ### Different ways of testing